FernandoBasso/devnotes/content/Emacs/Emacs Survival Guide.md

 Another approach to do it with a shell command, either `M-x eshell` or `M-!`, and create the file with `: > newfile` or `touch > newfile`.
 Both will have PWD on the directory of the current file.

-Fortunatelly, vertico binds `M-RET` to `vertico-exit-input`, which is what we want:
+Fortunately, vertico binds `M-RET` to `vertico-exit-input`, which is what we want:

 > `vertico-exit` exits with the currently selected candidate, while `vertico-exit-input` exits with the minibuffer input instead.
 Exiting with the current input is needed when you want to create a new buffer or a new file with `find-file` or `switch-to-buffer`.
 As an alternative to pressing `M-RET`, move the selection up to the input prompt by pressing the `up` arrow key and then press `RET`.
 >